Link Building is often frowned upon as a dirty tactic that should be avoided at all costs. Learn the best link building strategies for SEO.

 The posts themselves can be fairly flexible; “Top 5 Posts of the Week”, “10 Favourite Posts in May” etc.

 The key is in the outreach after the post goes live, informing everyone on the list that they have featured via email, Twitter, Facebook and anywhere else you can think of.

-Whilst this might not lead to links directly after the post goes live, it often leads to links from similar style posts by the people you feature.
+Whilst this might not lead to links directly after the post goes live, it often leads to links from similar-style posts by the people you feature.

-And in the meantime, you’ll get lots of juicy traffic and social shares because everyone loves telling people they’ve featured on a ‘Best Posts’ list.
+In the meantime, you’ll get lots of juicy traffic and social shares because everyone loves telling people they’ve featured on a ‘Best Posts’ list.